Peanut butter cup

 A peanut butter cup is a molded chocolate with a peanut butter filling.
 Peanut butter cups are one of the most popular kinds of candy in America.
 They can be made at home, but like most candies, they are commonly mass-produced.
 They may also be available in candy shops, produced by local or regional candymakers.

 The diameter, thickness, and the relative proportion of its two major components vary according to the desires of the maker.
 Any type of chocolate may be used for the shell, but milk chocolate is most common.
-Fillings are usually smooth, creamy peanut butter, but crunchy peanut butter, or peanut butter mixed with other flavors, is also used.
+Fillings are usually smooth, creamy peanut butter, but crunchy peanut butter, or peanut butter mixed with other flavors, are also used.